VAT Registration Numbers

 - NL - The Netherlands - 12 characters with the 10th character always a B.

 - RO - Romania - between 2 and 12 characters.

 Checking a UK VAT Number is Correct

 The actual number is not a random set of numbers but a formula that can be checked to see if the number is valid.
-If you don't have a valid number then your business can not re-claim the VAT.
+If you don't have a valid number, then your business can not re-claim the VAT.

-For UK VAT numbers do the following exercise: Excluding the first 2 letters, list the numbers vertically and multiply each by a value starting with 8 and ending with 2.
+For UK VAT numbers do the following exercise: Excluding the first two letters, list the numbers vertically and multiply each by a value starting with 8 and ending with 2.
 Then add up all the sums you have and deduct 97 from the sum until the answer is negative.
 The negative sum should be equal to the last 2 digits of the VAT number.

 So for example, the VAT number for HSBC bank is GB 365684514 the calculation is:

 - 3 x 8 = 24

 - 8 x 4 = 32